sammygb26/Obsidian/Learning/Machine Learning (Uni)/Optimization 2.md

 Then we can take the gradient with respect to $w$ to give

 ![[Pasted image 20221007154838.png]]

+Then this function is all we need to update an approximate solution .

 ### Size of Data set
 We know for MSE we can get a solution setting the derivative to 0 getting $\Phi\Phi^T)^{-1}\Phi y$.
 But this take $O(N^3)$.
 But gradient descent on log loss take $O(N)$ so can still be costly as we may need to do it many times.
 We instead use **stochastic gradient descent**.